 Study Abroad Opportunities

 The Irish Studies Program is exploring several opportunities for educational partnerships for St. John Fisher College at various institutions of higher learning in Ireland.
-The purpose of this is to lay the groundwork for St. John Fisher College students to take advantage of the College’s already established relationship with the Waterford Institute of Technology and other institutions.
-Details on the study abroad opportunities will be made available shortly.
+The purpose of this is to lay the groundwork for St. John Fisher College students to take advantage of the College’s already established relationship with the Waterford Institute of Technology and the National University of Ireland in Galway.
+Details on study abroad opportunities can be found on the Foreign Study page.